Black, White families, Shared Westport Block in Early 1900s

 The block of Westport from Pennsylvania to Mill between 40th and Westport Road has seen several distinct stages of development.
 Last week, the Midtown KC Post detailed some of the changes on Pennsylvania Street from the mid 1880s to the early 20th century.
 Today, we continue our trip around the block along Westport Road and then up Mill Street.

-Corner of Pennsylvania and Westport Road: Frontier building survives
+Corner of Pennsylvania and Westport Road: Frontier Building Survives

 At the corner of Westport Road and Pennsylvania, one of Kansas City’s best-known historic structures still stands.
 The building that is now Kelly’s Westport Inn has housed a number of different businesses over the years since it was built in 1850-51.
 Albert Boone bought it in 1864 and ran his trading post there.
 It was also used as a drug store and a hardware store.
 In the 1930s, it became the Wrestler’s Inn, known for live wrestling and free-flowing liquor.
 The building is on the National Register of Historic Places.